 Wargrave in Berkshire was home to another branch of the family.
 "The living is a vicarage, valued in the king's books at £13.
 13. 6½., and in the gift of the lord of the manor and impropriator, Lord Braybrooke, to whose ancestor, Sir Henry Nevill, the Billingbear estates, and the hundred of Wargrave, anciently attached to the see of Winchester, were granted by Edward VI."

 Another branch of the family was found at Dalton-Piercy in Durham.
 "In 1370, Henry, Lord Percy, sold this manor to Sir John Nevile, of Raby; and it remained with the descendants of that proprietor until the forfeiture by the family, since which time the lands have been divided."

 "[Liversedge in the West Riding of Yorkshire] was anciently the property of the Neville family, lords of the manor, of whose mansion, Liversedge Hall, there are still some slight remains."

-Important Dates for the Naffelle family
+Early History of the Naffelle family

 This web page shows only a small excerpt of our Naffelle research.
 Another 259 words (18 lines of text) covering the years 1100, 1364, 1425, 1397, 1200, 1428, 1471, 1461, 1470, 1431, 1471, 1625, 1712, 1661, 1651, 1685, 1675, 1615, 1676, 1631, 1692, 1680, 1681, 1620, 1694, 1668, 1655, 1717, 1697 and are included under the topic Early Naffelle History in all our PDF Extended History products and printed products wherever possible.